-A key component of this year’s Faith in Public Life initiative will be the Tzedek Minyan project.
+A key component of this year’s Faith and Public Life initiative will be the Tzedek Minyan project.
 Tzedek is the Hebrew word for justice, and a minyan refers to a quorum of people who come together for a sacred purpose.
 The Tzedek Minyan project will bring groups of BJ members together over the course of the year to study, act, or give.
 Some of these groups are existing BJ social action and social justice committees, programs or community organizing hevras, and will continue their work under the Tzedek Minyan banner.
 Additionally, we are inviting BJ members who have an idea for action, learning or philanthropy to initiate a self-organized group.
 Groups can be open to all BJ members, or can be geared towards families, teens or other demographics.

 Below is some additional information about these groups, and what it means to create a new one for the purposes of this yearlong initiative.
 If you would like to create a Tzedek Minyan, or think you might be interested in doing so, please fill out this form, and keep reading for more information.